 Sherline’s standard 1-year warranty still applies to CNC-ready machines, whether purchased from Sherline or from one of our suppliers.
 However, we do not warranty the software or other non-Sherline components that may be supplied by these aftermarket companies, so warranty service on those items must be obtained from the supplier.
 Technical support on the software must also be obtained from the supplier, not from Sherline.

 By the way, Sherline also offers a single-axis CNC controller that can be used to drive a stepper motor attached to any CNC-ready axis of a Sherline machine.
 This hand-held controller is completely self-contained and can be programmed with simple commands via the built-in keypad.
-One controller is required for each axis, but they can be “daisy chained” together to signal each other, allowing you to automate some fairly sophisticated tasks with very little effort.
+One controller is required for each axis, but they can be “daisy-chained” together to signal each other, allowing you to automate some fairly sophisticated tasks with very little effort.
 There is also a controller for the rotary table that allows you to program indexing tasks.
 By daisy chaining a rotary controller and a linear controller, for example, complete gears can be cut with only five input commands and the push of one button to start the sequence.
 While this is not a full CNC setup, it may be sufficient for your job and is very easy to learn to use compared to learning to operate a full CNC system.
 To find out more, see information on P/N 8700 and 8850.

 Are accessories available to do special jobs on the lathe and mill?

 Yes.
-Over the past three decades, we have added accessories each year to make this the most complete line available from any single machine tool manufacturer in the world, regardless of size.
+Over the past four decades, we have added accessories each year to make this the most complete line available from any single machine tool manufacturer in the world, regardless of size.
 Any machine shop job you might attempt can be achieved in miniature on Sherline tools.
 Accessories include attachments for thread cutting, knurling, indexing, boring and fly cutting.
 We have a 4″ rotary table, mill vise, power feed, wood tool rests, and a large selection of 3-and 4-jaw chucks and tool posts.
 High-speed steel and carbide cutting tools can be ordered as well as center drills, end mills, and collet sets.
 We also make special tools for watch and clock makers.

 Do I have to be an expert machinist to run Sherline equipment?

 No. In fact, a good craftsman will often do better than a professional machinist on small tools.
 Machinists work all day with big machines that cost thousands of dollars, and will often tend to push a smaller machine too hard.
-It’s sort of like a race car driver going to the airport in a 4-cylinder rental car…he’ll have his foot to the floor the whole time and wear the car out in a hurry!
+It’s sort of like a race car driver going to the airport in a 4-cylinder rental car…he’ll have his foot pushed to the floor the whole time and wear the car out in a hurry!